Review: Adobe Lightroom Mobile Premium and what's included

 Up to 5 free portfolio websites are included in the Lightroom CC plan if you subscribe.
 My previous portfolio website costed around 50 USD per year alone.

-- It has an intuitive User Interface
+- It has an intuitive User Interface.

 And, because it’s not directly photography related, I mention it separately.
 With a subscription you also get access to all Adobe Fonts.
-You can use them on your website and you can even install them on your iPad and iPhone using the Create Cloud App if you run iOS 13.
+You can use them on your website and even install them on your iPad and iPhone using the Create Cloud App if you run iOS 13.